daizoru/node-sampler/README.md

   * accurate scheduler (latency if automatically correct)

 ### TODO / Wishlist

-  * real support of stream/buffer API. for the moment it's only a basic system based on event emitter
+  * support the Stream API (for the moment it is only a basic EventEmitter)
   * save/export samples (to databases, files..)
   * load/import samples (from APIs, databases, CSVs..)
   * insertion of event at arbitrary timesteps (eg. when working with incomplete time-series)
-  * reverse playback!
+  * reverse playback?
   * more tests

 ### License